Manipulate fields in inline editing mode of List or Library

 });

-Populating fields based on other fields in List or Library control
+Populate fields based on other fields

 Populating fields based on other fields

-//Set Resolutiondate field value when TaskStatus field changes
+// set Resolutiondate field value when TaskStatus field changes

-editData.field('TaskStatus').$on('change', function(value) {
+editData.field('TaskStatus').$on('change', value => {

 if (value === 'Completed') {